britram/rains-prototype/draft-trammell-rains-protocol.md

-  checks to see if it has any cached sections that answer the query on which signatures are expired; otherwise, processing stops, and the server returns a 504 No Assertion Available notification, as if the query had instantly expired..
+  checks to see if it has any cached sections that answer the query on which signatures are expired; otherwise, processing stops, and the server returns a 504 No Assertion Available notification, as if the query had instantly expired.
 If the query does not specify option 4, delegation proceeds, and the
   server:
 - determines whether it has other non-authoritative servers it can forward the query to, according to its configuration and policy, and in compliance with